greg-raven/grus/_posts/2013-02-13-boxer-feinstein-even-union-members-dont-like-amnesty.md

 ---
 title: 'Even union members don&#8217;t like amnesty'
-date: '2013-02-13T13:01:45-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - amnesty
-    - 'Senator Barbara Boxer'
+- Senator Barbara Boxer
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

 Senators:

 I believe you and your fellow Democrats should take note of a recent Rasmussen poll.
-It shows that union members are not fond of your party’s immigration proposals.
+It shows that union members are not fond of your party's immigration proposals.

-Union members were asked: "Do you favor or oppose a proposal to provide a path to U.S. citizenship for illegal immigrants already in this country, penalize employers for hiring illegal immigrants and take other steps to secure the nation’s borders?"
+Union members were asked: "Do you favor or oppose a proposal to provide a path to U.S. citizenship for illegal immigrants already in this country, penalize employers for hiring illegal immigrants and take other steps to secure the nation's borders?"

 While 59% of all Americans supported the proposal, only 40% union members did, while 36% opposed.
-From these numbers, it’s clear that union members are less-than-excited about your party’s amnesty plans.
+From these numbers, it's clear that union members are less-than-excited about your party's amnesty plans.

 From the same Rasmussen poll, it was also shown that only 43% of union members think legalization is important and only 40% favor the Senate Group of Eight proposal.